mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 * `peer` - A server, which implements the signaling of our application
 * `socket.io`

-Now lets take a look at our `bower.json`:
+Now lets take a look at `./bower.json`:

 <pre lang="JSON">{
   "name": "react-peerjs",